dartmouth-cs52-21S/pin-it-react-native/README.md

-# Pin-It React Native
+# Reached React Native

 ![Team Photo](https://user-images.githubusercontent.com/52898557/118916227-1e035d00-b8f4-11eb-9403-fc47679e1dfc.png)

-This is the frontend repository for our CS52 final project, Pin-It (*name subject to change*).
-Pin-It is a mobile app that challenges users to explore their surroundings by suggesting new locations to visit nearby.
+This is the frontend repository for our CS52 final project, Reached.
+Reached is a mobile app that challenges users to explore their surroundings by suggesting new locations to visit nearby.

 ## All app repositories
 - [Front-end, mobile app](https://github.com/dartmouth-cs52-21S/pin-it-react-native)